hypervel/hypervel.org/docs/docs/context.md

 If you're not familiar with the context management in coroutines, you can read [Isolating global variables with a coroutine context manager in Swoole](https://swoolelabs.com/blog/isolating-variables-with-coroutine-context) for more detailed information.

 ::: important
 Do not mutate static variables in coroutines unless you know what you're doing, because static variables are shared by all coroutines.
-It will cause states pollution and unpredictable bugs.
+It will cause states bleeding and unpredictable bugs.
 :::

 ## Interacting with Context